nomadkaraoke/python-audio-separator/README.md

  macOS:`brew update; brew install ffmpeg`

-## GPU / CUDA specific installation steps
+## GPU / CUDA specific installation steps with Pip

 In theory, all you should need to do to get `audio-separator` working with a GPU is install it with the `[gpu]` extra as above.